acquia/blt/docs/FAQ.md

 # FAQ and Support

-The following are common error messages and scenarios that our users have reported and common remedies.
+Before opening an issue, make sure to thoroughly review this document and search the remainder of BLT's documentation for guidance related to your issue.

+Also make sure to search the issue queue (including CLOSED issues) for information that might be relevant.

+## You might not have a BLT issue

-A general warning: BLT provides automation for numerous other applications including (but not limited to):
+BLT provides automation for numerous other applications including (but not limited to):

 * Behat
 * Composer